 Business insurance product brokered by BMS

-CNPS Business Plus includes different business insurance products made available by reputable commercial insurers and brokered by BMS.
+Nursing Business Solutions, brought to you by CNPS (formerly CNPS Business Plus) includes different insurance products made available by reputable commercial insurers and brokered by BMS.
 This business insurance product is exclusively available to CNPS beneficiaries.
 As such, this program is designed to provide comprehensive business insurance coverage as a complement to the individual professional liability protection services offered by the CNPS.

 The business coverage available includes: